 Thank you to the non-governmental organizations (NGOs), municipalities, passionate community members, and Vancouver Coastal Health departments who contributed to this framework.
-Non-government organizations are the experts on the ground and we were fortunate to learn from their extensive lived experience.
-Vancouver Coastal Health and Fraser Health are committed to working alongside NGOs and fostering connections that can be relied upon when planning for and responding to emergencies.
+Non-governmental organizations are the experts on the ground and we were fortunate to learn from their extensive lived experience.
+Vancouver Coastal Health is committed to working alongside NGOs and fostering connections that can be relied upon when planning for and responding to emergencies.
 We hope that this framework will provide tools to support NGOs in their work and that extreme heat response will continue to evolve as we learn together across organizations.